About Poster Presentations

 Poster presentations can cover virtually any discipline and are presented visually (via the poster) and orally (though conversation with your audience).
 As a poster presenter, you’ll need a firm grasp of your material and to be comfortable with extemporaneous speaking because you’ll be responding to impromptu questions from those who stop by your poster, many of whom may have little understanding of your discipline.
 You should maintain an approachable and pleasant demeanor, neither aggressively accosting nor hiding from those who stroll by.

-Posters will be presented during 90-minute sessions held in the morning and, if necessary, in the afternoon.
+Posters will be presented during 75-minute sessions held in the morning and afternoon.
 Presenters should stand by their poster for the duration of the session.
 Posters will be grouped into sessions with others from the same or related disciplines.
 Presenters should arrive shortly before the session begins to register, find their assigned locations, and mount their displays.

 How Large Should My Poster Be?